alandefreitas/futures/docs/motivation.md

     }
     ```

-Continuable futures may attach the continuation *before or after* the antecedent future starts.
-With callbacks functions
+Eager continuable futures may attach the continuation *before or after* the antecedent future starts.
+With
-the calling function provides the continuation *before* the antecedent task starts, which avoids the synchronization
+callbacks functions the calling function provides the continuation *before* the antecedent task starts, which
-cost in a race between the result and its continuation.
+**avoids the synchronization cost** in a race between the result and its continuation.

 ### Deferred futures

-The advantage of callbacks functions is that calling function provides the continuation *before* the antecedent task
+The advantage of callbacks functions is that the calling function provides the continuation *before*
-starts.
-Thus, it's easy to see this model can serve as the foundation for an alternative "futures" model in two ways
+the antecedent task starts.
+Thus, it's easy to see this model can serve as the foundation for an
-which would also avoid the synchronization overhead for continuations:
+alternative model of futures in two ways which would also avoid the synchronization overhead of
+continuations:

 - [Completion Tokens](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio/reference/asynchronous_operations.html):
   The calling function in the callback model provides